-It’ll come as no surprise that Atlassian’s marketing team uses JIRA Core, Confluence, and HipChat to keep our blogs running smoothly.
-So today I’m going to get all meta with a blog about how we use JIRA Core, including some example workflows, to track our blogs.
-(If your company employs developers, chances are they’re using JIRA Software to track their work.
-That’ll work well too – contact your friendly neighborhood JIRA admin to get user accounts set up for you and your team.)
+It’ll come as no surprise that Atlassian’s marketing team uses Jira Core, Confluence, and Trello to keep our blogs running smoothly.
+So today I’m going to get all meta with a blog about how we use Jira Core, including some example workflows, to track our blogs.
+(If your company employs developers, chances are they’re using Jira Software to track their work.
+That’ll work well too – contact your friendly neighborhood Jira admin to get user accounts set up for you and your team.)

 Start with a great workflow

 Jira Core’s default workflow is really basic, with just three workflow states: Open, In Progress, and Done.
 This is a great one to start with because it’s simple and flexible.

 Of course, as veteran bloggers know, there are sub-flavors of “in progress”: panicking, drafting, reviewing, editing, formatting, obsessing… and it’s usually a different person involved in each of those.
 So rather than getting granular with states, workflow newbies can assign issues to the different people involved in each step as a sort of proxy for status.